collective/Products.Poi/Products/Poi/README.txt

 this still gives back results, run the upgrade again (running it multiple times is safe).

-After any upgrade, run an Archetypes schema update, by going to 'archetype_tool' in the ZMI, selecting the 'Update Schema' tab, selecting all the 'Poi.*' types, and clicking 'Update schema'.
-It's probably a good idea to choose 'All objects' from the drop-down as well, although this will take slightly longer.
+After any upgrade, you may need to run an Archetypes schema update.

-If you get errors about things being 'Missing', try to update your catalog, by going to portal_catalog in the ZMI, clicking the Advanced tab, and then the 'Update catalog' button.
+Go to 'archetype_tool' in the ZMI, select the 'Update Schema' tab, and see if any of the 'Poi.*' types (or any other type actually) are selected.
+If some are selected, click 'Update schema'.
+It iss probably a good idea to choose 'All objects' from the drop-down as well, although this will take slightly longer.
+When coming from Plone 2.5, be sure to select 'Remove schema attributes from instances.'

 Usage